kwlanham/Lanhams-Leadership-Processes/Clarify_Roles_and_Responsibilities.md

 # Clarify Roles & Responsibilities

 ## Process Map
-TBD - Include swim lane Diagram here.
+For later inclusion: Swim lane diagram.

 ## Procedure
-See the [checkbox](#mvp-reqmts) to see if this procedure is only one way among others or required exactly.
+>CAUTION: Auditors must check the [option checkbox](#mvp-reqmts) to see if this procedure is only one way among others or is required exactly.

 ### Inputs
 * Roles needed to operate business processes